 Today, horses are included in many different kinds of services aimed at bettering human life.
 From helping people learn to walk and talk again to supporting the journey of self-growth, healing, and change, horses have journeyed next to us, leading us on adventures of the heart.

-Leif focuses her work in the areas of equine-assisted mental health and equine-assisted learning.
+Leif focuses her work in the areas of mental health and learning.

-Equine-assisted mental health (EAMH) refers to any regulated mental health service (psychology, counseling, psychotherapy, social work, etc.) that includes horses or the farm environment.
-Licensed or registered mental health professionals (who are allowed by law to include mental health treatment as a part of their scope of practice) offer EAMH as a speciality area of practice, and obtain additional training, education, and supervision to provide this treatment specialization.
-The terms “equine-assisted psychotherapy”, “equine-facilitated psychotherapy”, and “equine-assisted counseling” are commonly used synonymously to describe the inclusion of horses in mental health.
+Licensed or registered mental health professionals (counselors, psychotherapists, social workers, or other professionals allowed by law to include mental health treatment as a part of their scope of practice) include horses and the farm milieu as a speciality area of practice, and obtain additional training, education, and supervision to provide this treatment specialization.
+The terms “equine-assisted mental health”, “equine-assisted psychotherapy”, “equine-facilitated psychotherapy”, and “equine-assisted counseling” are commonly used synonymously to describe the inclusion of horses in mental health.

 What is Equine-Assisted Learning?